 Availability date: 18/11/2015

 First produced in the early Sixties, Acrylic Paint is still considered to be the new painting medium.
-Introduced in 1987, Daler- Rowney’s System 3 Acrylic Paints offer an excellent painting experience at an affordable price, and are available in Original and Heavy Body forms.
+Introduced in 1987, Daler- Rowney’s System 3 Acrylic Paints offer an excellent painting experience at an affordable price, and are available in standard System 3 and Heavy Body forms.

 Containing only high quality pigments, System 3 Acrylics give significantly greater loading than other acrylic ranges available in this class, and dry within minutes to an eggshell satin finish.
 The comprehensive selection of 60 colours within the System 3 range ensures superb light-fastness*, permanence, durability and cover.